 Determining Lymph Node Involvement

 To determine if lymph nodes are involved, your breast cancer specialist will remove one or several underarm lymph nodes so they can be biopsied and then examined under a microscope.
+Staging, or determining the extent of the disease, can sometimes take a little while to determine because results need to be gathered from different types of tests.
+One of these tests may be available after surgery when nearby lymph nodes are examined to see if cancer cells have spread there.

 Lymph nodes can be checked in two different ways.
 The most common and least-invasive method is called sentinel lymph node biopsy.
 The other is called axillary lymph node dissection.